 Conclusion

-Professional ethics training is a useful way to learn ethical issues.
-In the games, students are given information and immediately apply the learned knowledge to related situations.
-During a one-year college term, students were given the opportunity to experiment with ethical challenges and problem-solving and participate actively in discussions in an active learning environment by

-given the opportunity to carry out problem-solving on the ethical challenges by engaging small groups to actively participate in discussions in an active learning environment.
-It is recommended that this training method be continued for effective feedback.

 This study benefited from the combination of theoretical and practical teaching simultaneously and increased the moral and satisfaction of nursing students and made it easy for them to learn complex and tedious issues.
 The game is a useful approach to develop moral sensitivity among nursing students and make them sensitive toward ethical issues in their professional field, and then prepare them to deal with moral problems and make ethical decisions in the clinical environment.
 In this study, we created entertaining games for students to educate more content, motivate, and encourage them to gain knowledge.
 We used the clinical experiences of the nursing students and practical work at the clinic values to teach them ethical values in real situations.
 The researchers suggest that another study to follow the present study should be conducted.
 In this regard, in the production of the game, we can provide educational catalogs for the use of clinical principles, especially the clinical scenarios, and we can also use the 'ready-to-use' guide leaflet to enforce ethical principles in patient care.